 2008 – Kenny Cooper

-2008 was Cooper’s big season with 18 goals in 30 games (3 assists, 4 game-winning goals, 4 PKs), equaling Jason Kreis’ 1999 season for the franchise single-season goal record.
-Cooper finished 2nd in MLS Golden Boot race behind Landon Donovan (20 goals).
+2008 was Kenny Cooper‘s big season with 18 goals in 30 games (3 assists, 4 game-winning goals, 4 PKs), equaling Jason Kreis’ 1999 season for the franchise single-season goal record.
+Cooper finished 2nd in the MLS Golden Boot race behind Landon Donovan (20 goals).
 Cooper was named an MLS All-Star, MLS Best XI, and MLS Comeback Player of the Year.

 Andre Rocha was the main assist man that year with 8 assists (4 game-winners) and 3 goals.

 2009 – Jeff Cunningham

 Jeff Cunningham with the 3rd highest single-season goal total in franchise history: 17 goals.
 Coming in 28 games, 7 of them were game-winners and only 1 PK goal.
 Cunningham also added a remarkable 8 assists that season (if you watched him play that is remarkable).
 For his efforts, Cunningham took home the MLS Golden Boot (2nd in franchise history), MLS Best XI, MLS Player of the Month in September, and MLS Player of the Week 4 times.

 It was an offensive explosion of a season…

 Dave ven den Bergh: 3 goals, 11 assists.
 Kenny Cooper: 8 goals, 7 assists.

 Dax McCarty: 3 goals, 6 assists.